data-wizards/data-wizards.github.io/index.md

 From this plot you can see each book with the `Title` and the corresponding `Review Score` and `Score Rank` when hovering over the datapoints.
 As seen in the above scatterplot the `Review Score` is not a categorical variable, but it does to a large extent act like one.
 We have taken out the books with a review score of 0 since this is due to the book not being reviewed.
 As it is seen from the above plot there are very limited reviews between the rest of the integers in the 1-5 scale.
 This might be due to the reviewers finding it too difficult to judge a book to be 3,6 instead of just 4.

-Furthermore, since we wish to explore the ability of predicting the `Sales Rank` or the `Review Score` based on visual features, `Entropy`, `Brightness`, and `Keypoints` are visualised against the two proposed response variables.
+Furthermore, since we wish to explore the ability of predicting the `Sales Rank` or the `Review Score` based on visual features, a few of the features, `Entropy`, `Brightness`, and `Keypoints`, are visualised against the two proposed response variables.

 <div>
     <a href="https://plot.ly/~PernilleLindvang/23/?share_key=K1Xfpn9oSEHqQQsvlrhDzW" target="_blank" title="Plot 23" style="display: block; text-align: center;"><img src="https://plot.ly/~PernilleLindvang/23.png?share_key=K1Xfpn9oSEHqQQsvlrhDzW" alt="Plot 23" style="max-width: 100%;width: 800px;"  width="800" onerror="this.onerror=null;this.src='https://plot.ly/404.png';" /></a>